8 Easy Steps to Fix Your Non-Draining Dishwasher Problem

 Use Dishwasher Cleaner Monthly: Running a cycle with dishwasher cleaner helps break down grease and limescale that can clog the machine.

 Clean the Spray Arms and Door Seals: These parts are prone to buildup, so giving them a quick clean every now and then helps keep everything flowing smoothly.
+Check out our guide to clean the spray arms.

 Inspect the Drain Hose Annually: Take a quick look at the drain hose once a year to ensure it’s not kinked or clogged.